 Milwaukee County and four of the Milwaukee Regional Medical Center member organizations have reached initial agreements for the members to purchase the county land they lease on the Wauwatosa campus.

 Milwaukee already has world-class sculptures lining Wisconsin Avenue.
 Now, local bus shelters are turning into works of art.
-A painting by artist CK Ledesma is on display at a shelter at Humboldt and North.
+A painting by artist CK Ledesma is on display at a shelter at Humboldt and North avenues.
 The partnership between Milwaukee County Transit System and a group called Bus Art MKE gives local artists a chance to show off their work.

 Please wait while we gather your results.